Fraud Detection

 The new model detects 95%+ of fraud cases including previously missed patterns, while keeping False Positive Rate below 1% — protecting legitimate users from being blocked.

-Scrum gives the team a structured, time-boxed lifecycle to build, evaluate and ship the fraud model in predictable increments
+Scrum gives the team a structured, time-boxed approach to build and evaluate the fraud model in predictable increments.

 Product Backlog

-All desired features and tasks for the fraud system, owned & prioritised by the Product Owner.
-Items are ordered by fraud risk impact and technical dependency.
+All desired features and tasks for the fraud system, prioritised by the Product Owner based on risk impact and technical dependency.

 Sprint Planning

-Tech Lead (Scrum Master) + Product Owner + Dev Team select which backlog items to commit to for the next 2 weeks.
+Scrum Master + PO + Dev Team commit to backlog items for the next 2 weeks.
 The Sprint Goal is defined.
-Tasks are estimated in story points.

 The committed subset of tasks for this Sprint.
-Each item becomes a Kanban card on the board with an assigned owner, tag (MLOps / Data / QA / PM) and progress tracker.
+Each item becomes a card on the Kanban board with an assigned owner and progress tracker.

-The team executes — cards move across the Kanban board every day.
-The Tech Lead runs a 15-minute Daily Standup every morning to surface blockers before they stall progress.
+The team executes.
+A 15-minute Daily Standup runs every morning to surface blockers before they stall progress.

-At the end of each Sprint, the team delivers a working, tested, "Done" increment.
-The Definition of Done is enforced strictly:
+At the end of each Sprint, the team delivers a working, tested increment that meets the Definition of Done:

 Sprint Review

-Last day of Sprint · ~2 hours · All stakeholders attendThe team demos the working increment to stakeholders.
-Product Backlog is updated based on feedback received during the demo.
+Last day of Sprint · ~2 hrsThe team demos the working increment to stakeholders.
+Backlog is updated based on feedback.

 Sprint Retrospective